bennyhuo/KotlinBlogTranslation/original/Upcoming Change: More Null-safety for Java.md

 <p></p>
 {% endraw %}

-When we treated unannotated Java types as nullable, in the example above Kotlin could only see two unrelated methods: foo(String?) and foo(String) have incompatible type signatures.
+When we treated unannotated Java types as nullable, in the example above Kotlin could only see two unrelated methods: <code>foo(String?)</code> and <code>foo(String)</code> have incompatible type signatures.
 There are many more possible sources of conflicts, most of them are actually inconsistencies in the annotations, but users keep having them in their code, and we have to be able to work with it.
 So, whenever we encounter a conflict now, we simply stick to the platform types.
 Warnings introduced in M11 are kept for such cases, so that that code does not break in weird ways, but we do everything in our power to keep you informed on the possible runtime issues.
 Note that whatever stays unannotated in Java still bears platform types, including all generic type arguments in the pre-Java 8 code.
 ## Which Annotations?